 Answer: 6 years

-A few documents require a 5 year retention period, and they all relate in some way to anti-money laundering (AML):
+A few documents require a 5-year retention period, and they all relate to anti-money laundering (AML):

-*Blotters are internal trading records that keep track of the securities the broker-dealer bought and sold on any given day.
-You don’t need to know much about them except they require a 6-year retention requirement.
+*Blotters are internal trading records that track the securities the broker-dealer bought and sold on a given day.
+You don’t need the details for the exam - just that blotters have a 6-year retention requirement.

-There are some documents broker-dealers must keep on file for the lifetime of the firm.
-All of these documents relate to the structure of the firm or its operations.
+Some documents must be kept for the lifetime of the firm.
+These relate to the firm’s structure and governance.

-Many people remember the acronym ‘SPAM’ to remember these.
-Remember Spam, the meat?
-Many people say Spam lasts forever.
+Many people use the acronym “SPAM” to remember these.
+Think of Spam, the meat - it’s often said to last forever.

 Here’s a chart summarizing the information above: